nm6061/toolshare/README.md

 Note on Testing
 ===============

-The application sends out emails to the users.
-Please use valid email addresses when testing the application.
+The application sends out emails to the users on several occasions.
+Please use valid email addresses when signing up new users.

 Initial Data
 ============